Guide to Backcountry Ski Gloves

 2. Removable liners, or not?
 Removable liners can be a big help (and probably essential for a multi-day backcountry outing).
 The liners can be used by themselves as an effective second pair of mittens/gloves.
 They also dry faster when separated.
 The problem with removable liners is that they are often quite difficult to re-seat in the correct position inside the shell.
 Personally, I have had some fiasco's trying to put the shell and liner back together when one or both are cold, wet, sweaty, you-name-it.
 That's less of a problem with mittens, but gloves can be a crap shoot, depending on the design of the glove.
 When you try them on at the store, make sure they come apart and go back together really easily, because when you're out in the elements it ain't gonna be so easy.
 To each his own and I know people have differing views, but the fundamental problem with removable liners that often cannot be avoided is that the gloves or mittens rarely fit properly together.
 Dexterity is often decreased because the liner is not fixed - it moves relative to the shell every time you move your hands (which is constant).
 I know of what I speak as I wore them for years and have a giant pile of them in my basement.
 But there is a unique solution that Free the Powder Gloves solved in our new RX and SX models: a removable liner glove that goes in and out of the shell with just the right amount of friction between the liner and shell that makes them easy to insert and remove but remain firmly fixed when inserted.

 4. Grip: The grippiness of a glove or mitten is created primarily by the surface of the palm.
 Sometimes grip patches, common in work gloves, are helpful, but in my experience they are mostly cosmetic.
-Natural leather has the best grip, and the real secret is in the tanning process of the leather.
+Natural leather has the best grip, and the real secret is in the tanning of the leather.
 Free the Powder makes the grippiest gloves on the market, due to our process of emulsion in fatliquors.
-Learn more
+Learn more about the tanning process of leather

 6. Water-proof membrane, or not?
 This is a tough question because the answer changes depending on temperature, wetness of the environment, and especially activity level.
 If you're using the glove or mitten during low activity levels or when it's really wet, then water-proof membranes can be really nice.
 The membrane keeps most of the wetness out, while the low activity level keeps the hand from creating its own moisture through sweat.
 Forget the hype: Gore-Tex® and every other water-proof membrane are essentially plastic bag liners that keep the water out, but also keep the water in.
 Even the best of them are much less breathable than a no-membrane glove or mitten.
 Once wet inside, membrane gloves and mittens are very slow to dry.
 Backcountry skiing and riding throws a bit of a wrench into this question, because it depends on the activity.
 If strenuous hiking and skiing is your game, then breathability is by far the most important variable to consider, and for you water-proof membranes may not be all they're cracked up to be.
 But if you are ice climbing or heading out onto a tour that may include rain, then a water-proof membrane is probably important.